bintu27/E-CommerceSite_Test_Java/README.md

+# E-CommerceSite_Test_Java

-###About Project
+## About Project

-The purpose of this project is to automate web application "http://automationpractice.com/index.php" with BDD scenarios using Cucumber, Selenium Webdriver, Maven and JUnit in Java Programming language.
+Purpose of this project is to automate web application "http://automationpractice.com/index.php" with BDD Cucumber, Selenium Webdriver, Maven and JUnit in Java Programming language.
 Implementated of page object model framework.

-This project covers following two scenarios:
+***This project covers following scenario:***

-A) Updating first name of logged in user in Personal Info Page
-B) User Registration and placing an order
+-> Verify successful placement of any order

+      1) Clear
+      2) hdfdvwkD
+      3) Payment

+***This project could be run following broswers:***
+1. Chrome
+2. Firefox
+3. IE EDge

-Steps to follow to execute the tests:
+**Steps to follow to execute the tests:**

-1) Install JRE and JDK
+1) Install JRE and JDK and set path

-2) Execute command : git clone
+2) Install Maven and set path
+3) Clone or download this project

-3) Import this project as Maven project in order to install all dependencies.
+4) Import this project as Maven project in order to install all dependencies.
+5) Run tests

-4) Run tests from TestRunner.java file
+      1) From TestRunner.java file
+      2) Or using following command
+      ```bash
+      mvn verify
+6) **View reports** in following path
+      1) /target/cucumber-html-report/index.html
+      2) /target/cucumber-jvm-report-html/cucumber-html-reports/overview-features.html
+7) **For Cross Browser test**
+      1) Navigate to /src/test/resources/config.properties
+      2) Update browserName=Chrome to browserName=Edge or browserName=Firefox